 ‘Shall Allow’ option for non-residents to use B2B reverse charge; currently member states control the option to implement as ‘may’ provision under Article 194

-The European Commission is to push for harmonisation of the rules for the simplification that allows non-resident traders selling in an EU state to a resident business to use the VAT reverse charge for goods – Article 194 of the EU VAT Directive.
+The now agreed VAT in the Digital Age reforms (ViDA) in pillar 3, EU Single VAT Registration, is the harmonisation of the rules for the simplification that allows non-resident traders selling in an EU state to a resident business to use the VAT reverse charge for goods – Article 194 of the EU VAT Directive.
 This means the VAT reporting obligation switches to the customer and the foreign supplier has no requirement to VAT register.
-This would apply from 1 January 2025.

 Changing B2B reverse charge ‘may‘ to ‘shall allow‘ provision